thomashustache/platform/README.md

 - My algorithm is very sensitive to the inital action-parameters choice.
 If well chosenn , the algorithm will converge quickly to the optimal solution.
 On the other hand, if the parameters are set low on purpose, the agent struggles to learn the optimal parameters.

-- We can observe the discrete action taken are quite unbalanced.
-Hence, when DQN is learning, the agent will learned the qvalues from unbalanced batch of data.
+- We can observe the discrete actions that are taken are quite unbalanced.
+Hence, when DQN is learning, the agent will learned the qvalues from unbalanced batches of data.
 We could handle this by adding more weigths to rare actions for example.

-- Implement a better advantage estimation for the Actor-critic model.
+- Implement a better advantage estimation for the Actor-Critic model.
 Indeed, I used a simple TD estimatation but one could use the n-step return estimation or even the Generalized Advantage Estimation (GAE) to find a better trade-off between bias and variance.

 - Implement the Parametrized Deep Q-learning algortithm [[P-QDN, Jiechao Xiong et Al., 2018]](https://arxiv.org/pdf/1810.06394.pdf) which seems to outperforms the QPAMDP algorithm on several different environments including the platform environment.